akoidan/pychat/README.md

 ==========
 To run this you need:

-sh:
+python2 # drealtime has some issues with sockets on py3

 redis-server
 node node_modules/ishout.js/server.js
-mysqld # edit setting.py for sqlite or use syncdb.sh
+mysqld # use syncdb.sh to create appropriate DB ( previously configured with django)